Moving to France 2024: Living & working in France after Brexit

 Living in France after Brexit

 So hopefully, I have been able to reassure you that it is perfectly possible to still move to France after Brexit and to continue living in France if you decide to stay here.
-Brexit has made the process a bit more complicated (and expensive), But this is where the rubber hits the road with Brexit.
+Brexit has made the process a bit more complicated (and expensive), but this is where the rubber hits the road with Brexit.
 I never believed that there would be some calamitous, cliff-edge impact following Brexit.
-Instead there will just be these small bureaucratic hurdles that the UK will need to overcome.
-But for the average person, we can continue to live and work in Europe, it just means that we have more forms to fill in and we need to be a bit more organised.
+Instead there will just be these small bureaucratic hurdles that the UK and British people will need to overcome.
+But for the average person, we can continue to live in Europe, it just means that we have more forms to fill in, we have to have more money behind us and we need to be a bit more organised.

 If you need assistance with planning your move to France and getting set up when you arrive, we are happy to recommend the services of French Expat Assistance (FEPA), a relocation agency run by Sarah MacGilchrist.
 Sarah has lived in France for nearly 40 years and has an in-depth knowledgle of French administration.
 Her company is based in Brittany, France and she works with a network of partners who can help you with everything from applying for visas, setting up a business in France, opening bank accounts, arranging health insurance and completing your French tax return.